Do you have a reactive dog?

 Stop

-If slowing down isn’t quite doing the job, then just stop what you are doing and wait for him to come back to earth again.
+If creating space isn’t quite doing the job, then just stop what you are doing and wait for him to come back to earth again.
 This may not be a five minute job, or even a 20 minute job, but it’ll be worth the wait.
 Once he’s paying attention again, you can continue as if nothing had happened!

 Reactive dog behaviour aimed at something out of shot.
 The black and white collie is barking aggressively over a wall